 UNC Global Business Center education, research and outreach programs prepare students, faculty, educators and business people for global commerce by focusing on three key areas:

 Conferences, grants and lectures increase knowledge and understanding of international business among academics and practitioners:

 - Mini-grants – Get funding for research, teaching and outreach related to international business through CIBER's annual grant program for UNC faculty and doctoral students.

 - India Initiative – The GBC's Obama-Singh 21st Century Knowledge Initiative offers a reciprocal faculty-in-residence program between UNC and the Indian Institute of Management Bangalore, a mini-grant program for junior Indian faculty, and a planned 2015 conference in India to develop knowledge that promotes sustainability.

-Professional development opportunities help K-16 instructors and leaders of community colleges and minority-serving institutions internationalize their curricula and prepare their students for career success, while grant funding supports curriculum development.
+Professional development opportunities help K-16 instructors and administrators internationalize their curricula and prepare their students for career success, while grant funding supports curriculum development.

 - Curriculum Development – Mini-grants, conferences and an initiative in India support development of new courses and knowledge on global business issues.

 - Cross-cultural Training – Improve communication and negotiation styles and learn business etiquette for other cultures through GBC's cross-cultural workshops, classes and an annual conference.

 - Professional Training for K-12 educators – Attend seminars, online classes and study-abroad trips focused on global business topics, designed by UNC Global Business Center and World View specifically for North Carolina teachers and administrators.